marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 ##### Blank values
 For the same reason, this field may be left blank (*71* blank values), but these records remain **valid**, because they represent the "Other" option and express the respondent's unwillingness to detail his answer.

-> For a simpler data analysis in the future, these blank values may be replaced with string "Other".
+> For a simpler data analysis in the future, these blank values may be replaced with string "Other" or "Prefer not to answer".

 #### Job title